JackHars/neural_effect/README.md

 ## Usage

-Wrap your content with the `ParticleBackground` widget to display an animated 3D particle background:
+Wrap your content with the `NeuralEffect` widget to display an animated 3D particle background:

 ```dart
 import 'package:flutter/material.dart';